Prince-Bishopric of Trent: 15th and 16th centuries

 In 1419 the bishop George I of Liechtenstein (1390–1419) escaped the subjugation to Tyrol submitting directly to the emperor, but this did not prevent the bishops to lose further authority over the city and the countryside in the course of the 15th century, even though an attempt by the citizens to create a republic in 1407 was bloodily suppressed.
 In 1425 Trento was declared a commune.
 Another revolt broke out ten years later, and Austro-Tyrolese troops invaded the territory of the principality.
 In the following year, the bishops struggled in order to thwart the growing power of the Habsburgs, and in the end the principality reduced to an effective subjugation to Austrian authority.

 In June 1511 the two principalities of Trento and Brixen received the status of "perpetual confederate" states among Austrian possessions.
 The peace of 1516 with the Republic of Venice, however, reduced the principality to a discontinuous enclave between large Habsburg possessions.
 During the war against Venice, in 1509, the territory had been ravaged by Landsknechts returning from a failed expedition against Vicenza.
 This was followed by pestilences in 1510 and 1512, famines in 1512, 1519 and 1520, and an earthquake in 1521: these grievous happenings spurred the beginning of forms of resistance against Habsburg rule.
 A true rebellion broke out in 1525, called Bauernkrieg or "contadine revolt".
-The rebellers were led by Michael Gaismayr, who had devised a complex plan of liberation of all the territories of Brixen and Trento and program of social freedom based on equalitary principles (Landesordnung).
+The rebellers were led by Michael Gaismayr, who had devised a complex plan of liberation of all the territories of Brixen and Trento and program of social freedom based on egalitarian principles (Landesordnung).